Cleveland-Marshall College of Law

 Speaker Series

-Our six lecture series bring distinguished scholars and practitioners to the law school throughout the academic year.
+Our lecture series bring distinguished scholars and practitioners to the law school throughout the academic year.
 The public lectures take place at 5 p.m. in the Joseph W. Bartunek, III Moot Court Room.

-Cleveland-Marshall Fund Scholars
+Cleveland-Marshall Enrichment Fund Scholars

 The Cleveland-Marshall Visiting Scholar program, created in 1974, brings a scholar to the Law College for two days during which s/he participates in the life of the school.
 S/he is a guest professor in a substantive course, leads a faculty seminar on her/his current research, makes an informal presentation at a faculty lunch, and presents a public lecture.
 Often the scholar’s public lecture forms the basis of an article that is published in the Cleveland State Law Review.